maffiemaffie/arduino-memory-game/README.md

 ![nearly complete circuit](media/bare-bones-circuit.jpg)

 ### Cleaning up the design
-Once I had the game fully working, I reorganized the wiring, and trimmed the leads on my components.
+Once I had the game fully working, I reorganized the wiring and trimmed the leads on my components.

 ![cleaned up breadboard](media/trimmed-board.jpg)
 After a few tweaks, I finalized my tinkercad mockup and my breadboard and constructed a box to contain all of the circuitry.